In 2020, odds are you’ve heard of day trading … but do you know how to day trade? The industry has become pretty mainstream lately, but what is it?

 Struggling to trade the volatile 2020 markets?
 Get my no-cost “Volatility Survival Guide.”
 It can help you through this insane market and any volatility you may hit down the road.

 Types of Stocks You Can Day Trade

 Choosing the best types of stocks to trade in the face of so many options can be confusing.
 There are different sectors, market caps, and opportunities.
 How can we break it all down?
 Here’s a start…

 S&P 500 Stocks

-The S&P 500 stocks are the 500 largest companies traded on the New York Stock Exchange (NYSE) and NASDAQ.
+The S&P 500 stocks are the 500 largest companies traded on the New York Stock Exchange (NYSE) and Nasdaq.
 These are companies like Microsoft, Ford, Netflix, and Amazon.

 High Volume Penny Stocks

-But, let me warn you, not all penny stocks are right for day trading.
+But not all penny stocks are right for day trading.

 Knowing How to Work Your Orders Is So Important